 How the new drug is made

-Clinical trials are research studies involving volunteers that assess whether a new drug is safe, effective, and better than the current (standard) treatment.
-There are usually three phases of a clinical trial.
-Each following phase involves a larger number of patients and provides more detail about the new drug's safety and effectiveness.
-Clinical trials frequently take years to complete and may involve hundreds or thousands of patients.
+Clinical trials are research studies involving volunteers.
+They are used to find out if a new drug is safe, effective, and better than the standard treatments.
+Each phase involves a larger number of people than the previous phase.
+It also provides more detail about the new drug's safety and effectiveness.

-Clinical trials follow a risk-based approach.
-Earlier phases focus on safety, dosing, and how the body processes the drug.
+Early phases of clinical trials focus on safety, dosing, and how the body processes the drug.
 Later phases center on how well the drug works.
-Later phases include a larger group of clinical trial volunteers.
 Learn more about clinical trials.

 Clinical review and FDA approval

 The FDA may approve the drug if the evidence shows it is effective and safe for use.
 No drug is completely safe or free from side effects.
-However a drug is known to be suitable for use if the benefits of taking it outweigh the possible risks.
+But a drug is approved if there are more benefits than risks.

-The FDA also monitors the safety of drugs currently on the market and ensures that drug makers report any new or serious side effects to the FDA.
-The FDA may withdraw a drug from the market if new research suggests it is not safe or effective.
+The FDA also monitors the safety of drugs currently on the market.
+They do this to make sure that drug makers report any new or serious side effects.
+The FDA may withdraw a drug from the market if new research shows it is not safe or effective.